Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm

 Due to the design of these facilities and their observational strategies, there is still a lack of discoveries of fast ($\lesssim$ 1 hour) and faint ($m_g \gtrsim 21$) transients (see Figure~\ref{counthistograms} right panel).
 There are several science cases that benefit from the fast identification (and potential classification) of rapidly varying transients with simultaneous observations spanning the electromagnetic spectrum.
 Fast radio bursts (FRBs) are a class of objects characterized by either single, or repeating radio bursts evolving on sub-second time scales; finding emission at frequencies other than radio is important toward understanding the progenitors and ignition mechanism(s) for these events.
 The first emission other than radio observed to accompany an FRB was recently detected from a magnetar in the Milky Way at X-ray frequencies; although the bursts are weaker in the radio than extragalactic FRBs, this event suggests that magnetars may be the progenitors of at least some FRBs \citep{frb_em1,frb_em2,frb_em3}.

 Also, due to a lack of sufficient early time observations of SNe, the shock breakout mechanism for type Ia SNe and the ignition mechanisms for core-collapse SNe (CC-SNe) are still not well understood.
 Type Ia SNe are critical for determining cosmological distance scales, and are used to measure the accelerated expansion of the universe \citep{sn_accexp}.
 Despite their use as standard candles, the shock breakout mechanism for type Ia SNe is not conclusively understood \citep{1a_detmech}.
-Identification and follow-up of a type Ia SNe within the first day can lead to an understanding of the shock breakout mechanism including the detection of a cooling tail, indicative of a delayed detonation transition \citep{1a_shockbreakout}.
+Identification and follow-up of a type Ia SNe within the first day, building on early-time observations of Type Ia Supernovae by ZTF \citep{ztf_early_ia} and TESS \citep{tess_early_ia}, can lead to an understanding of the shock breakout mechanism including the detection of a cooling tail, indicative of a delayed detonation transition \citep{1a_shockbreakout}.